 They have the “speed”!

-this thing will surely affect the process (especially the speed) of developing your speaking skill.
+And this thing will surely affect the process of (especially the speed) of developing your speaking skill.

 The fact that you are constantly talking means that you are always training your speaking skill at the same time.

-The number of the times you speak out is crucial.
+The number of the times you output is crucial!!!

 Even though you study abroad, if you are hanging out with other Japanese people all the time, the opportunity to speak in English will be lessened, and your English-speaking skill will not get better at all.